 Gypsy moth has been a forest pest in Michigan for over 40 years.
-This summer, the population and effects of Gypsy moth are higher in Grand Rapids than previous years, mainly affecting Oak trees.
+Over the last several years, the population and effects of gypsy moth have been higher in Grand Rapids than previous years.
+This has mainly affected areas with high oak tree populations.
 Below, we've explained the situation, our plan of action, and what you can do to help.

 Our forestry team performed gypsy moth egg mass surveys and counts throughout Grand Rapids in the fall of 2018.
 We found gypsy moth populations above a threshold density of 1,000 egg masses per acre in several locations.
 These include Ken-O-Sha Park, Shangri-La neighborhood, Plaster Creek Trail, Covell Avenue, Ball Avenue and Woodlawn, Oakgrove and Oakhill Cemeteries.
 If you would like to see the egg mass density map, click here(PDF, 691KB) .